FyuriStudios/SFG/README.md

-# The repository currently housing the NodeJS SFG project.
+# The repository currently houses the NodeJS SFG project.
 The main code is mostly sitting under "base".
 Go in there, unless you're writing the frontend.
 ## If you want to host your own server, you'll have to set up a port forward on your home router.
 If you need help with that, ask ~~Jesus~~ the Internet.
 I recommend setting the server up on port 6001 because then you won't have to edit the code at all.